PsiaeStudio/MLToolBox/README.md

 ## Disclaimer
-This project is not in any way affiliated with, or endorsed by "Manor Lords" developer "Slavic Magic" or it's publisher "Hooded Horse"
+This project is in no way affiliated with or endorsed by "Manor Lords" developer "Slavic Magic" or it's publisher "Hooded Horse"

+For formal inquiries, contact me at any of the following emails: psiae.li@gmail.com psiae.li@outlook.com

 ```
   This Work is licensed under "Apache License 2.0"